Nemocas/AbstractAlgebra.jl/docs/src/mpoly_interface.md

 ```

 Return the total degree of the polynomial $f$, i.e. the highest sum of
-exponents occuring in any term of $f$.
+exponents occurring in any term of $f$.

 ```julia
 is_gen(x::MyMPoly{T}) where T <: RingElem